-Nisshin Foods Inc. established to manufacture and sell premixes for household use.
 Construction of the Central Research Laboratory completed (now part of the Kamifukuoka Research Laboratories).

-Nisshin Chemicals Co., Ltd. established (now Nisshin Pharma Inc.).
-Nisshin DCA Foods Co., Ltd. established (now Nisshin Seifun Premix Co., Ltd.) and full-fledged manufacture and sale of donut mix for commercial use started.
+1965 Nisshin Chemicals Co., Ltd. established (now Nisshin Pharma Inc.).
+196 Nisshin DCA Foods Co., Ltd. established (now Nisshin Seifun Premix Co., Ltd.) and full-fledged manufacture and sale of donut mix for commercial use started.
+Teiichiro Shoda's inspection tours in Europe and the United States form the foundation of our business In 1913, Teiichiro Shoda recognized that the wheat flour manufacturing process had to be industrialized in order to ensure the Company could provide a stable supply of products with consistent quality.
+He embarked on a half-year journey to observe and learn from the latest processes in Europe and the United States.
+Upon his return to Japan, he set up the chemical laboratory after seeing the critical role that chemical research played in wheat and wheat flour in Europe.
+He also built the Tsurumi Plant, which was one of Japan's largest factories and was strategically located on the coast to facilitate efficient import and export shipments and streamline management.
+The knowledge and vision he formed during his overseas tour became the foundation of our modern wheat milling operations.
 Rebuilding our operations after WWII to feed a hungry nation Four days after WWII ended, Company president Hidesaburo Shoda established a Reconstruction Committee with himself as the chair and commenced measures to rebuild the industry.
 In four short years, the Company's all-out effort rehabilitated all of the Company's plants that were damaged in the war.
 In addition, in 1946, he established the Temporary Distribution Headquarters at the Tsurumi Plant, which helped expedite the handling of food imported from the United States for distribution throughout Japan and played a key role alleviating the nationwide food shortages.
-Our History of Value Creation 1970-1990s Responding to diversifying lifestyles overseas markets to be an international competitor Production and sales sites established in Canada, Thailand, and the United States for an expanded overseas network of operations.
-Developing business in Diversifying business with a Rapid economic growth priority on dialogue with customers The Company grew into a comprehensive food manufacturer as it developed new technologies and diversified business to meet evolving needs as customers began eating a greater variety of foods and adopting western eating habits.
-Globalization of the Japanese economy

-Nisshin Petfood Inc. established.
+Our History of Value Creation 1970-1990s Responding to diversifying lifestyles Developing business in overseas markets to be an international competitor Production and sales sites established in Canada, Thailand, and the United States for an expanded overseas network of operations. pid economi Diversifying business with a priority on dialogue with customers The Company grew into a comprehensive food manufacturer as it developed new technologies and diversified business to meet evolving needs as customers began eating a greater variety of foods and adopting western eating habits. of the Japanese economy Nisshin Petfood Inc. established.

-1977 Nisshin Engineering Inc. established.
+Nisshin Engineering Inc. established.

 Food Consumer Center (now the Customer Service Office) established to provide information and respond to customer inquiries.
 Launched the Moving Cooking Class (now the Flour Homemade Cooking Class).
-1974 Achieved the world's first mass production of coenzyme Q10.
+Achieved the world's first mass production of coenzyme Q10.
 Patented our groundbreaking frozen noodle manufacturing method and created the new market for frozen noodles.